Breaking News | Tinubu commiserates with Kwankwaso over father’s death

-The All Progressive Congress (APC) National Leader, Sen. Bola Tinubu, has commiserated with the former governor of Kano State, Sen. Rabiu Kwankwaso, over the demise of his father, Alhaji Musa Kwankwaso.
+All Progressives Congress (APC) National Leader Bola Ahmed Tinubu has commiserated with former Kano State governor Rabiu Kwankwaso over the demise of his father, Alhaji Musa Kwankwaso.

-Tinubu in a condolence letter on Monday in Lagos expressed shock at the passing of Kwankwaso, the District Head of Madobi, at the early hours of Friday in Kano at age 93.
+In a condolence letter issued in Lagos yesterday, Tinubu expressed shock at the passing of the former governor’s father, who was the District Head of Madobi

+Alhaji Kwankwaso died in the early hours of Friday in Kano.
+He was 93.

-The APC leader, who described the death of district head as painful, beseeched God to grant his soul Aljanna Fridaus and prayed that Allah comforted those left behind
+The APC leader, who described the death of as painful, prayed God to grant his soul Al janna Fridaus and prayed Allah to comfort those left behind

 “Please accept my condolences and through you to other members of the family and relations left behind by elder Kwankwaso.

 “The passing of our parents can be painful indeed.
 No matter how old they may be, we never wanted them to leave.
-I have been through this and so I know how hurtful it is,” Tinubu said.
+I have been through this and so I know how hurtful it is.”

 He said that he knew how close the former governor was to his father and the remarkable influence he had on him.